 • Electric stove burners take longer to heat up, and longer to cool down when you adjust the heat setting.
-This wastes energy and makes cooking more difficult than it should be and risks burning the food from excess heat.
+This wastes energy and makes cooking more difficult than it should be.
+It also risks burning food from excess heat.
 Cooks often have to lift pots off burners to prevent boiling over, etc.

-The induction cooktop unit causes only the cookware itself to heat up.
-It uses a magnetic field of rapidly varying intensity to generate an electric current within the metal that forms the bottom of the cookware.
+On an induction cooktop only the cookware itself heats up.
+It uses a fluctuating magnetic field to generate an electric current in the metal that forms the bottom of the cookware.

 induction_flyer_4.pdf | |